 It would be reassuring to think that the electorate choose who to vote for based on the candidates’ track records and future policy promises.
 In truth, many of us are swayed simply by the way that politicians look.
 Consider a 2009 study that asked Swiss students to look at multiple pairs of unfamiliar French political candidates and in each case to select the one who looked most competent.
 Most of the time, the candidate selected by students as looking the most competent was also the one who’d had real life electoral success, the implication being that voters too had been swayed by the candidates’ appearance (there’s little evidence that appearance and competence actually correlate).
 Unsurprisingly, being attractive also helps win votes, especially in war time (in peace time, looking trustworthy is more of an advantage).
 Other research has shown that we’re more likely to vote for male and female candidates with deeper voices.
 Meanwhile obesity is a disadvantage for female candidates, but may help male candidates.
 People ignorant about politics are more swayed by politicians’ appearance, especially if the politician has had plenty of TV exposure.

-Journalists are often criticised for focusing overly on politicians’ personalities rather than the “real issues” – in the current election campaign, just look at the media commentary on opposition leader Ed Miliband.
+Journalists are often criticised for focusing overly on politicians’ personalities rather than the “real issues” – in the UK election campaign at the time of writing, just look at the media commentary on opposition leader Ed Miliband.
 Psychology research suggests candidates’ perceived traits are relevant, at least in the sense that they are related to the way we vote.
 A study from 2007 found that we tend to vote for politicians who we think have similar personalities to ourselves – for instance, prior to the 2004 US Presidential election, people who thought John Kerry shared their traits were more likely to vote for him in the election, whereas people who thought they were like George W Bush tended to vote in his favour.
 A similar effect has been found in the context of Italian and Spanish politics.
 Meanwhile, in a study published last year, students said they would be more willing to vote for politicians whom they considered to be more open-minded, friendly, and emotionally stable (the politicians’ extraversion and conscientiousness were not related to the students’ voting intentions).

 The Polling Station